nayeemmz/cmsc320Summer2019/Project3/readme.md

 **Question 10**: <em>Based on this plot, should your regression model include an interaction term for continent <strong>and</strong> year?
 Why?</em>

-**Exercise 6**: <em>Fit a linear regression model for life expectancy including a term for an interaction between continent and year.</em>
+**Exercise 6**: <em>Fit a linear regression model for life expectancy including a term for an interaction between continent and year.</em>You may import statsmodel.formula.api to run ordinary least squares for this.

 **Question 11**: <em>Are all parameters in the model significantly different from zero?
 If not, which are not significantly different from zero?</em>

 **Question 12**: <em>On average, by how much does life expectancy increase each year for each continent?
 (Provide code to answer this question by extracting relevant estimates from model fit)</em>

 **Exercise 7**: <em> Perform an F-test that compares how well two models fit your data: (a) the linear regression models from Exercise 2 (only including year as a covariate) and (b) Exercise 6 (including interaction between year and continent).</em>
+The F-test is obtained by calling fvalue from the results of exercises 2 and 6.

 **Question 13**: <em>Is the interaction model significantly better than the year-only model?
 Why?</em>